-6.3 Submodule Maintenance
+Submodule Maintenance

-The module base of the DVC6200 contains the following submodules: I/P converter, PWB assembly and pneumatic relay.
+The base unit's module base contains the following submodules: I/P converter, PWB assembly, and pneumatic relay.
 If problems occur, these submodules may be removed from the module base and replaced with new submodules.
 After replacing a submodule, the module base may be put back into service.